castleproject/Core/README.md

 ### Mono

-Castle Core works with some limitations and defects on Mono 4.0.2+, previous 4.x releases have serious runtime bugs that cause runtime crashes.
+Castle Core works with some limitations and defects on Mono 4.0.2+, however Mono 4.6.1+ is highly recommended, Mono 4.0.0 and 4.0.1 have serious runtime bugs that cause runtime crashes.
 Mono 3.x releases used to work well, but are not supported.
 Check [our issue tracker](https://github.com/castleproject/Core/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20mono) for known Mono defects.

 ```